 Improve imputation of incomplete electronic medical records.
 Incomplete patient data, typical for actual clinical records can hinder the development and execution of our prediction algorithms.
 We will further Bayesian methods to impute incomplete missing data from additional auxiliary data to overcome this limitation.
 Beyond improving prediction and patient outcomes in our clinical trial, the Bayesian methods we propose to develop can be employed to impute incomplete electronic medical records in other settings.

 Integrate advances in critical care with cutting edge computational statistics.
 To often advances in statistical modeling and clinical science are worlds apart.
 We want to address a critical problem of scalability in Big Data inference, but are equally motivated by our practical use case, improving our pragmatic clinical trial.
 The strength of our proposal, therefore, is the integration of disparate disciplines, critical care and computational statistics.

+MNG: Needs something more here.
+To some degree the significance and innovation overlaps but in innovation, I tend to emphasize what is new and different about this application.
+So I like the integration of critical care and computational statistics but it would also help if you can quote some paper from experts in the field of pragmatic studies or BA on the need for BA in pragmatic or EMR-based studies.
+Also if there is not many pragmatic clinical trials using BA in critical care, hospital medicine, etc, mention this here as it would be considered innovative.

+Also if the opportunity to compare frequentist approach and BA is not reported often in the literature, then this opportunity to do so in a ongoing trial is novel.

 Summary of the impact